spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-product-configuration-feature.md

 {% info_block warningBox "Warning" %}

-Please, specify only fields that are defined in the transfer definition.
-Otherwise, you must define them on the project level
+Specify only fields that are defined in the transfer definition.
+Otherwise, you must define them on the project level.

 {% endinfo_block %}